oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 use the authorization endpoint as an open redirector as described in {{open-redirectors}}.

-### Multiple Redirect URIs
+### Multiple Redirect URIs {#multiple-redirect-uris}

-If multiple redirect URIs have been registered, the client MUST include a redirect URI with the authorization request using the `redirect_uri` request parameter.
+If multiple redirect URIs have been registered to a client, the client MUST include a redirect URI with the authorization request using the `redirect_uri` request parameter ({{authorization-request}}).
+If only a single redirect URI has been registered to a client, the `redirect_uri` request parameter is optional.

 ### Preventing CSRF Attacks